-Trying to create an infographic in Canva that features a bar chart?
+Trying to create a bar graph using Canva?

 In today’s post:

-How to create bar charts for your Canva visuals using…
+How to create bar charts in Canva using…

 - the Canva Chart Builder;